Municipal Hospital Karlsruhe

-- DOTA-TATE Lu-177 radiopeptide therapy for metastatic neuroendocrine tumors
+- Peptide receptor radionuclide therapy with somatostatin analogues for neuroendocrine tumors

-- Radioligand therapy using PSMA Lu-177 for metastatic prostate cancer
+- Lu-177 PSMA therapy for metastatic prostate cancer

-- Selective internal radiation therapy using Y-90 labeled microspheres for primary liver tumors and liver metastases
+- Selective internal radiation therapy with Y-90 labeled microspheres for primary liver tumors and liver metastases

-- Palliative treatment of pain syndrome due to bone metastases
+- Palliative treatment of pain syndrome caused by bone metastases

 - Other diagnostic and therapeutic options

-Prof. Klaus Tatsch studied Human Medicine at the Ludwig Maximilian University of Munich.
-After his doctorate in 1985, he began his professional training in Nuclear Medicine in the Section of Nuclear Medicine in the Department of Radiology, which he graduated in 1990.
-In 1994, Prof. Tatsch had his habilitation and was appointed as Deputy Head of the Department of Nuclear Medicine.
-Since 1996 till 2009, he taught as Professor at the Ludwig Maximilian University of Munich.
+Prof. Klaus Tatsch studied Human Medicine at Ludwig Maximilian University of Munich.
+After his doctorate in 1985, he began his training for board certification in Nuclear Medicine in the Section of Nuclear Medicine of the Department of Radiology, which he graduated in 1990.
+In 1994, Prof. Tatsch had his habilitation and was appointed as a Deputy Head of the Department of Nuclear Medicine.
+From 1996 to 2009, he taught as a Professor at Ludwig Maximilian University of Munich.

-Since 2009, the doctor has headed the Department of Nuclear Medicine at the Academic Municipal Hospital Karlsruhe.
-His research focuses include the diagnostics of brain diseases, oncological diagnostics using PET and PET-CT, all innovative treatment techniques using open radionuclides.
+Since 2009, the doctor has headed the Department of Nuclear Medicine at the Municipal Hospital Karlsruhe.
+His research focuses include the diagnostics of brain diseases, oncological diagnostics using PET and PET/CT, and all innovative treatment techniques with the use of open radionuclides.

 Prof. Tatsch is a member of national and international professional societies, for example, the European Association of Nuclear Medicine (EANM).
 He is a member of the scientific advisory board of the European Journal of Nuclear Medicine and Molecular Imaging and the Quarterly Journal of Nuclear Medicine.
 In addition, the doctor is a reviewer of other well-known international journals.

-Photo of the doctor: (с) Städtisches Klinikum Karlsruhe
+Photo of the doctor: (c) Städtische Klinikum Karlsruhe

 Department of Nuclear Medicine.